 Summer Fellowships serving Seattle University Youth Initiative (SUYI) youth (K-4th grade): These fellows partner with the Youth Tutoring Program as classroom assistants for their summer programs.
 The fellowship will run from mid-June to mid-August and fellows will spent the vast majority of time working directly with young people.
 Once a week, fellows will meet as a cohort for reflection, discussion, and vocational exploration.

-Summer Fellowship serving SUYI Organizations: These fellows partner with any organization that is connect to the Seattle University Youth Initiative.
+Summer Fellowship serving SUYI Organizations: These fellows partner with any organization that is connected to the Seattle University Youth Initiative.
 Fellows may or may not work directly with youth.
-Fellows will work with the program coordinator to identify an organization that fits their interests From early June to the start of the school year, fellows will serve 200 hours at the organization and spend 100 hours organizing and leading an event for incoming SU students (either a new student immersion or Serve Seattle).
+Fellows will work with the program coordinator to identify an organization that fits their interests.
+From early June to the start of the school year, fellows will serve 200 hours at the organization and spend 100 hours organizing and leading an event for incoming SU students (either a new student immersion or Serve Seattle).
 Once a week, fellows will meet up as a cohort for reflection, discussion, and vocational exploration.

 The Shinnyo Fellowship for Community Leadership is an outgrowth of the Shinnyo-en Foundation’s Infinite Paths to Peace initiative.
 This nine-month Fellowship for Community Leadership allows students to integrate direct service, community leadership, reflection, and ongoing professional development in the context of nurturing their lifelong paths to service and peace.